 It stands tall in the heart of the city and is white in structure.
 One can see people circumambulate the temple throughout the day.
 Its golden finial is adorned with richly painted Thankas, elaborate mandalas and splendid statues.
 The shrine of this temple is dedicated to Late His Majesty Third King of Bhutan.

 2. Simtokha Dzong:

-The foundation of the dzong was laid in 1627 by Zhabdrung Ngawang Namgyel, and was built by Tango Chhoje Mipham Tshweang Tenzin.
-It was completed in 1631, making it the first dzong ever built in Bhutan.
-It was rebuilt in 2008, with great emphasis on retaining the original architectural structure intact.
-At present, it is used as the Royal Institute of Dzongkha Language where Buddhist studies are conducted.
+The foundation of this dzong was laid in 1627 by Shabdrung Ngawang Namgyal and was completed in 1631.
+It was the first dzong ever built in Bhutan.
+It was re-built in 2008 with great emphasis on retaining the original architectural structure intact.
+At present, it is used as the Royal Institute of Dzongkha Language.

 It nestles on a lofty ridge about six kilometers south of Thimphu.
 The most noteworthy artistic feature of this dzong is the series of over 300 finely worked slate carvings behind the prayer wheels in the courtyard.

 It was established in 1976 in order to preserve ancient texts both in Dzongkha and Tibetan.
 The National Library is a good resource for books about Bhutan.

 Scriptures from all religious schools are represented here, including that from Bon tradition.
 Most of the books are printed on long strips of handmade paper stacked between pieces of wood and wrapped in silk cloth.
 Also on display are ancient photographs.
 A copy of the 1783 letter sent by the Desi (Secular Ruler) to Samuel Turner, a British army officer and surveyor is also on found here.